-Although the presence of black women is requested in civil and social rights’ fights, many times she is denied opportunities and support in leading charges in integrated circles that speak directly to her unique challenges.
+Although the presence of black women is requested in civil and social rights fights, she is often denied opportunities and support to lead charges in integrated circles that speak directly to her unique challenges.
 Should she then be content with accepting the crumbs of her collective progress?
-The answer to this is, “No.” Any variation of that answer would contradict the sacrifices and hurdles that black women before her overcame for “better tomorrows”.
+The answer to this is “No.” Any variation of that answer would contradict the sacrifices and hurdles that black women before her overcame for “better tomorrows.”

-To gain a better understanding, invest a little time in hearing an elderly, black woman share her life.
-She has valuable insight and wisdom that is oftentimes neglected from textbooks.
+To gain a better understanding, invest a little time in hearing an elderly black woman share her life.
+She has valuable insight and wisdom that is oftentimes neglected in textbooks.
 Listen to learn, not to debate your progressive beliefs.

-Elderly, black women know the feelings of frustration and discouragement that exist when societal norms present obstacles designed to hinder your pursuit to greatness.
+Elderly black women know the feelings of frustration and discouragement that exist when societal norms present obstacles designed to hinder your pursuit of greatness.
 Her stage in life positions her to root for you without seeing you as a threat, to calm you when your emotions are overwhelming, and to appreciate your accomplishments while teaching you that they are not yours alone.
 Through her eyes and in her voice, you discover a deeper identity.
-She, indeed, is strong, and even when “forgotten” is steadfast in her assignment.
+She, indeed, is strong and, even when “forgotten,” is steadfast in her assignment.
 Her existence serves as a reminder to all, but especially to you, that progress is being made.
 Listen to her story.
 Ask her questions.
 Make a friend.

-When you think about the environment of which black women lived before your birth, how can you not be amazed by her strength?
+When you think about the environment in which black women lived before your birth, how can you not be amazed by her strength?
 The jobs mostly available to her were domestic in nature.
-Her employers were mostly individuals with a reputation of maltreatment.
+Her employers were mostly individuals with a reputation for maltreatment.
 Laws intimidated her.
-Imagery and messaging insisted that she believe that she was less than.
+Imagery and messaging insisted that she believed that she was less than.
 Still, she sheltered children to the best of her ability.
-She dreamt a better life for them.
+She dreamt of a better life for them.
 In her way, she continued to work for the progress we see today.

 Do not disregard the treasure of elderly, black women.
 Remember, what you do unto others may come back and be done unto you.